Saturday, March 12, 2016

 We rode back to Fort Myers Beach Front to the Pirates Festival.

-My daughter parked the car and she went to put money in the meter.
+My daughter parked the car, and she went to put money in the meter.
 I walked toward the booths of the Pirates.

-I was talking to one of the pirates when I heard my name called, it was my granddaughter.
+I was talking to one of the pirates when I heard my name called.
+It was my granddaughter.

 I bet he thought I was crazy for asking such a silly question.

 I saw a sign in the distance that read sobs.
-I just realized what I had just said, I started to laugh.
-When we arrived at SOB’s, I was greeted with a hug from my granddaughter and her boyfriend.
+I just realized what I had just said, and I started to laugh.
+When we arrived at SOB's, I was greeted with a hug from my granddaughter and her boyfriend.
 They had saved us a spot at their table.

-My granddaughter's step-dad ordered everyone drinks and a large plate of raw oysters.
+My granddaughter's stepdad ordered everyone drinks and a large plate of raw oysters.

 My granddaughter and her boyfriend ordered a hamburger with fries, she said they had not eaten all day.